-- Your current Curriculum Vitae or résumé (no more than 4 pages): The CV or résumé should include educational experience (including dates of graduation), publications, current employment, and other information that will help the selection committee become better acquainted with the applicant. - Two Letters of Recommendation (Colleague and Assessing Project Feasibility): When uploading your application requirements, provide name, email addresses and phone for recommenders.
+- Your current Curriculum Vitae or résumé (no more than 4 pages): The CV or résumé should include educational experience (including dates of graduation), publications, current employment, and other information that will help the selection committee become better acquainted with the applicant. - Two Letters of Recommendation (Colleague and Assessing Project Feasibility) and Letter of Release: When uploading your application requirements, provide name, email addresses and phone for recommenders.
 After submitting your application, LI will immediately email recommenders with a link to submit letters online.
 LI will notify you via email as each person successfully submits a letter.
 Applicants should contact their recommenders in advance to explain procedures and guidelines (below).
-Letters of Recommendation must be submitted by October 8th. - Letter of Recommendation from Colleague: Your Colleague letter should come from someone either within or outside your institution who can provide a candid assessment of your reliability and capacity to carry out the proposed project.
-Your recommender should describe how your previous work demonstrates skills needed to conduct this study and coordinate this Project Grant for Researchers.
+Letters of Recommendation must be submitted by November 8th. - Letter of Recommendation from Colleague: Your Colleague letter should come from someone - either within or outside your institution - who can provide a candid assessment of your reliability and capacity to carry out the proposed project.
+Your recommender should describe how your previous work demonstrates skills needed to conduct this study and coordinate this Sabbatical Grant for Researchers.
 In what ways might this project strengthen the church in North America? - Letter Assessing Project Feasibility: Your Feasibility letter should come from someone who can provide a candid assessment of the need for this project, the feasibility of this project, and the distinctiveness of this project in light of what others are doing or have already done.
-Your recommender will tell us how you are well-suited to undertake this collaborative venture and why the proposed project has relevance for the church in North America Why is this a living question that we must address to insure the vitality of North American Christian congregations?
+Your recommender will tell us how you are well-suited to undertake this collaborative venture and why the proposed project has relevance for the church in North America Why is this a living question that we must address to insure the vitality of North American Christian congregations? - Letter of Release: The applicant's academic dean or chairperson confirms release from teaching and academic responsibilities in the event a grant is awarded.